Insper/mlops/content/modules/17-feature-store/feast.md

 Let's create a `feast` project with:

 !!! exercise "Question!"
-    Make sure you are at the folder you wnat to store this class and run:
+    Make sure you are at the folder you want to store this class and run:

     <p>
     <div class="termy">